 - Certified Clinical Transplant Coordinator (CCTC): Candidates must have completed 12 months of clinical vascular organ coordinator work experience.

-The application and instructions are provided in the ABTC Candidate Handbook.
+The instructions are provided in the ABTC Candidate Handbook.

 Application Submission and Test Administration